PA Program Mission, Values and Goals

 Rationale: Compassionate care is fundamental to fostering strong patient relationships, improving health outcomes, and maintaining ethical and professional standards.
 Community engagement and service reinforces the altruistic nature inherent to medicine and medical service and further aligns with the mission and values of the PA program and the PA profession.

-- At least 85% of students will attend and complete over 20 volunteer hours of community engagement activities during the program.
+- At least 85% of students will complete ≥20 hours of voluntary community service engagement by the end of the program.

 Goal: Develop PAs who develop research skills and utilize evidence-based medicine to inform clinical decision-making.